 Herbert Simon Research Institute

-There is an increasing need for studying complex societal problems in a more integral way, for which we need expertise which crosses the boundaries of a specific department.
-In order to stimulate and facilitate cooperation between the departments within our School, we have established the Herbert Simon Research Institute for ‘Health, well-being and adaptiveness’.
+There is an increasing need for studying complex societal problems, for which we need expertise which crosses the boundaries of a specific department.
+In order to stimulate and facilitate cooperation between the departments, the Herbert Simon Research Institute for ‘Health, Well-being and Adaptiveness’ (HSRI) was founded.

 The function of the Herbert Simon Research Institute is twofold: